 DashlaneEasily store passwords and other sensitive data in Chrome using this efficient and intuitive password manager

-How can I install the LastPass extension on Chrome?
+How can I add LastPass to Chrome?

 1. Reinstall or update the web Chrome extension